Strategies, research, industry trends — your pulse on the marketplace

-Once upon a time shoppers scoffed at “generic” or “off-brand” products.
+Once upon a time, shoppers scoffed at “generic” or “off-brand” products.
 These more affordable, store-brand items had an inferior reputation that some perceived as low class or low quality.
-Well, now, the joke’s on them because these private label brands are increasingly sought after, especially as more shoppers seek better value for money.
+Now, private label brands are increasingly sought after, especially as more shoppers seek better value for money—a shift reflected by their constant growth in market share over the past six years.

-According to our recent survey of 1,000 U.S shoppers, asking their opinion(s) on private label brands, 43% of respondents say private label quality has significantly improved, offering comparable or even better quality than national brands in many categories.
+According to our recent survey of 1,000 U.S. shoppers, 43% say private label quality has significantly improved, offering comparable or even better quality than national brands in many categories.

-Some of the biggest names in retail like Target, Sephora, and Walmart all invest in the development and marketing of their private label products — and see massive success.
+Some of the biggest names in retail, like Target, Sephora, and Walmart all invest in the development and marketing of their private label products — and see massive success, with recent launches ranking among the fastest-growing private label brands by unit sales.

 What are private label brands?

-Some of the most successful private label brands include 365 by Whole Foods Market, Amazon Basics, and a ton of Target brands.
+Some of the most successful private label brands include 365 by Whole Foods Market, Amazon Basics, and a range of Target brands.

 The private label branding opportunity